Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### PIO(READFIFO a, b, c)

 Read from a PIO FIFO
-‘a’ is the pio (0 or 1), ‘b’ id the state machine (0...3), ‘c’ is the FIFO register *0…3)
+´a´ is the pio (0 or 1), ´b´ id the state machine (0...3), ´c´ is the FIFO register *0…3)